tweag/ormolu/CONTRIBUTING.md

 ## Formatting

-Use `format.sh` script to format Ormolu with the current version of Ormolu.
+Use `nix run .#format` script to format Ormolu with the current version of Ormolu.
 If Ormolu is not formatted like this, the CI will fail.

 [issues]: https://github.com/tweag/ormolu/issues